tientq64/userscripts/README.md

 # 📜 UserScripts

-List of userscripts I wrote.
+The userscript collection I wrote makes life easier and better.
 I use the browser extension [TamperMonkey](https://www.tampermonkey.net/) to run and manage userscripts.
 You can install it to use my userscripts.

 ## 📖 Usage

 ### Install on GreasyFork

-Visit my userscript list on the GreasyFork website [here](https://greasyfork.org/en/users/1306283-tientq64).
+Visit my userscript list on the GreasyFork website [here](https://greasyfork.org/users/1306283-tientq64).

 ### Install on GitHub